Jewish Studies The Druze Community in Israel

 • Obeid, Anis.
 The Druze & Their Faith in Tawhid.
 Syracuse, NY: Syracuse University Press, 2006.

 The book analyzes the Druze texts and beliefs and provides a survey of the Druze historical development as a society and as a faith.
-Obeid suggests that the Druze faith has emerged from Islam, however it is progressive and dynamic spiritual process based on freedom of choice.
+Obeid suggests that the Druze faith has emerged from Islam; however, it is a progressive and dynamic spiritual process based on freedom of choice.

 back to top